Rhodehamelk/mbira-modelling/mathematics.md

 [^1]: Material Densities, https://spectro.in/Densities-of-Materials.html
 [^2]: Damping Constants, https://help.solidworks.com/2016/english/solidworks/cworks/r_viscous_damping_ratios.htm
 [^3]: Modulus of Rigidity & some values https://sciencenotes.org/shear-modulus-formula-and-definition/
+[^4]: The negative sign disappears here because of how the force defined in the Shear modulus relates to the force defined in Hooke's Law.
-[^4]: The expansion of *4mk* reveals that the term does not depend on *l* and is thus a constant.
+[^5]: The expansion of *4mk* reveals that the term does not depend on *l* and is thus a constant.
 Observe also that the subtraction *4mk -b^2* is negligible for small enough values of *b*.
 Thus the interior of the square root can be approximated as a constant.